Germany might have won the World Cup, but was the strong performance of Spanish sides in Europe enough to relegate the Bundesliga into second place?

 |Keylor Navas||Arjen Robben|

-Bayern boast four World Cup winners, all of whom have made the list, while Arjen Robben was the key figure as Netherlands finished third.
+Bayern boasts four World Cup winners, all of whom have made the list, while Arjen Robben was the key figure as Netherlands finished third.
 The Bavarians were unparalleled in terms of the positive impact their players had in South America.
-The ease with which they won a second straight German crown was underlined by the fact that only Borussia Dortmund otherwise have players in the Goal 50, one of whom (Robert Lewandowski) has since transferred to Bayern.
+The ease with which they won a second straight German crown was underlined by the fact that only Borussia Dortmund otherwise has players in the Goal 50, one of whom (Robert Lewandowski) has since transferred to Bayern.

-So only one year after the Bundesliga was hailed as the future powerhouse of the European game, its status has already been thrown into doubt by the hegemony of a Bayern side that no other team can hope to compete with currently on a financial basis.
+So only one year after the Bundesliga was hailed as the future powerhouse of the European game, its status has already been thrown into doubt by the hegemony of a Bayern side that no other team can currently hope to compete with on a financial basis.

 Nevertheless, the Bundesliga remains second behind La Liga in terms of participants in the Goal 50, besting both the Premier League and Serie A, which mustered six each.